 There are all possible routes marked with navigation nodes and connected to each other in 3D Wayfinder Editor, to enable pathfinding:

 In addition there is also feature to change the weight of the connections between nodes.
-With this we can talk about finding the optimal route, which doesn’t have to be the shortest.
-For example when you would like to guide your visitors to use the path inside the building instead of going around the building, you can set the weight for outdoor nodes higher.
+With this we can talk about finding the optimal route.
+But it doesn’t have to be the shortest.
+For example when you would like to guide your visitors to use the path inside the building instead of going around the building.
+Then you can set the weight for outdoor nodes higher.